Mena-Saleh/ProjeX-Web-App/README.md

 -   Open the folder ProjeX-React in vs code.
 -   Run the command " npm i " to install all required packages.
--   Create a .env file and add this entry " VITE_API_URL=https://localhost:7114 " which is basically the environment variable for the API URL.
+-   Create a .env (in the root directore of ProjeX-React) file and add this entry " VITE_API_URL=https://localhost:7114 " which is basically the environment variable for the API URL.
 -   Run the React Server using the command " npm run dev ".

 3. Enjoy :D the project is working now